 What is Gestational Diabetes?

 Pregnant women who have never had diabetes before but who have high blood glucose (sugar) levels during pregnancy are said to have gestational diabetes.
-Based on recently announced diagnostic criteria for gestational diabetes, it is estimated that gestational diabetes affects 18% of pregnancies.
+According to a 2014 analysis by the Centers for Disease Control and Prevention, the prevalence of gestational diabetes is as high as 9.2%.

 We don't know what causes gestational diabetes, but we have some clues.
 The placenta supports the baby as it grows.
 Hormones from the placenta help the baby develop.
 But these hormones also block the action of the mother's insulin in her body.
 This problem is called insulin resistance.
 Insulin resistance makes it hard for the mother's body to use insulin.
 She may need up to three times as much insulin.